-Aluminium fencing is a more modern option than traditional wooden fencing, with styles continuing to evolve to meet design demands.
+Aluminium fencing is a more modern option than traditional wooden fencing, with finished styles continuing to evolve to meet design demands.

 Aluminium fencing benefits include:

-Aluminium is a very strong material that doesn't warp, shrink or crack, even with outdoor exposure and is used extensively for window joinery, balustrades and many other products around the home.
-Aluminium fencing has a life expectancy of at least 20 years (with regular maintenance) and a minimum 10 year warranty for the powder coat finish, for long term good looks.
+Aluminium is a very strong material that doesn't warp, shrink or crack, even with outdoor exposure, and is used extensively for window joinery, balustrades, and many other products around the home.
+Aluminium fencing has a life expectancy of at least 20 years (with regular maintenance) and a minimum 10-year warranty for the powder coat finish for long term good looks.